About UpsideDowns Education Trust

 In New Zealand, between 50 and 80 babies with Down syndrome are born each year.
 That's 1 in 1,000 Kiwi families.

 In 2003, a group of parents of kids with Down syndrome sought to address this need by establishing the UpsideDowns Education Trust.
-By helping fund speech language therapy, we've ensured hundreds of kids have received thousands of life-changing sessions and developed the ability to communicate effectively.
+By helping fund speech language therapy, we've ensured hundreds of kids have received tens of thousands of life-changing sessions and developed the ability to communicate effectively.
 The charity remains led by a group of parents who meet monthly to discuss strategy and governance, and coordinate our annual fundraising efforts.

 Purpose: We believe that every child with Down syndrome should have the tools to develop their communication, confidence and independence, and the right to participate fully in society